Vocational and skills training programs to improve labor market outcomes

 However, purely on-the-job programs were sometimes less effective.
 Three programs evaluated provided only on-the-job training, and just one showed significant positive effects on key outcomes.
 Apprenticeship training within small firms in Ghana resulted in negative impacts on the earnings and other labor market outcomes of participants one year after the program.
 The training encouraged participants to shift away from wage employment and toward self-employment, which reduced wage earnings without increasing self-employment earnings enough to compensate.
-However, participants who worked with the most skilled trainers saw increases in income that more than compensated for their losses in wage earnings, suggesting that there were important variations in outcomes that depended on the experience and profits of the trainers.

 An evaluation conducted in partnership with the nongovernmental organization BRAC compared the efficiency of a six-month vocational training at a private training institute to a subsidized in-firm apprenticeship in Uganda.
 The gains for vocational trainees were both larger and sustained over a longer period, likely because they acquired more certifiable skills and could move back into employment from unemployment more easily than firm apprentices.